Norway iconic hikes

 Most hike failures start before the trail.

-The planner treats the base, trailhead, parking, shuttle, and road status as part of the hike decision.
+Treat the base, trailhead, parking, shuttle, and road status as part of the hike, not admin to solve later.

 Stavanger